-How to Build a Web Site
+How to Build a Website

 At one time, in paper based publishing, you had to go to a graphic arts expert, or print shop, to get simple fliers, pamphlets, posters or business cards made.
 That was until Apple created an environment for doing it on a computer.
 Slowly the experts started using computers to simplify their job.
 Little did they know that this power would find its way into everybody's office and home.
 Now people who want to create documents can do it on their own computers.
 Many of those old professionals have gone the way of the blacksmith.
 That's the history of desktop publishing (DTP) I think this is changing in web site development as well.

-There are a few programs that will allow you full control of your web site from your own desktop, just as if you were using a desktop publishing program.
+There are a few programs that will allow you full control of your website from your own desktop, just as if you were using a desktop publishing program.
 On the Mac you can use a program called iWeb.
 For the PC there is Serif's WebPlus (which I use; and I don’t have any connection to this company) There is even Dream Weaver (Adobe) which can do WYSIWYG (What You See Is What You Get) as well.

 The advantages of using a WYSIWYG program is you don't have to learn any HTML, CSS, Java, Java Script, Ruby, Rails, PHP or any other language.
 You do it by laying out your work, clicking on the navigation, adding any YouTube videos with links, add podcasting links, add any text and press a few buttons.
 Your user name, password, along with URL information is required.
 And presto...
 Instant web site.
-Looks good to.
+Looks good too.
 If you can drive a DTP program; you can build a web site.

 As soon as more people catch on, web site development will be revolutionized.